ryan-lang/pentek-intellidrive-modbus-docs/README.md

-# Unofficial documentation for Pentek Intellidrive PID10
+# Unofficial documentation for Pentek Intellidrive PID10 MODBUS interface
 Crowdsourced/unofficial documentation for the Pentek Intellidrive PID10 (Pump Controller) MODBUS interface

 The MODBUS interface for the Pentek Intellidrive is not documented in the manual, but by request from Pentek and some trial and error, many registers are known.